 But wait — there's a third unlimited plan option.
 For an extra $25 a month, you can opt for T-Mobile One Plus International, which includes the video streaming and in-flight Wi-Fi benefits of T-Mobile One Plus along with unlimited international calling to landlines in 70-plus countries and mobile numbers in 30-plus countries.
 You also get unlimited hotspot data at LTE speeds.

 There's one final limitation no matter which plan you pick.
-If you use too much data, T-Mobile reserves the right to throttle your speeds, but that doesn't kick in until you've used 30GB of data in a month.
-This is standard operating procedure for carriers, though, and T-Mobile's 30GB ceiling is the most generous among the Big Four carriers.
+If you use too much data, T-Mobile reserves the right to throttle your speeds, but that doesn't kick in until you've used around 32GB of data in a month (basically, what the top 3 percent of data users consume).
+This is standard operating procedure for carriers, though, and T-Mobile's 32GB ceiling is the most generous among the Big Four carriers.

 Other Options: Apart from the variations on T-Mobile One noted above, that's it in terms of options.
 So what if you're interested in a T-Mobile plan but don't use a lot of data?
 T-Mobile's answer is its new KickBack program which will give you a $10 bill credit for each line that doesn't use more than 2GB of data per month.
 That's a potentially attractive program for families, especially if some people on the plan use far less data than others.
 You have to enroll in KickBack through T-Mobile's mobile app.